Chain Bridge Road/Eaton Place Intersection Improvements

 I’ve lived here since 1999 and travel daily along 123 at many different times of the day.
 I can count on one hand the times I’ve been able to leave my home and proceed northbound across 50, and across Eaton place, without having to stop at every traffic light, even when there are no other cars in sight.
 Even more frustrating, while I’m stopped at this empty intersection for no reason, I can see the next light ahead has turned green, the intersection remains empty, yet the light turns red when I get there.
 Traveling southbound is similar - no traffic and still have to stop at every one.

-Rezsince1999 almost 2 years ago
+Rezsince1999 over 2 years ago

 I understand that the roundabouts wouldn't work but this replaces once problematic design (existing) with a different confusing design with lots of conflicts.
 Will the same multiple phase signals be needed coming from Norman and Oak and Best Western and Willow Crescent that causes problems today?
 This will be very confusing for pedestrians and cyclists going to I-66 trail as well.
 Consider including northbound left at both signals to disperse traffic and consider totally separating Assembly/Cobbs Grove from Norman/Oak or everything else from Assembly.
 Or flip inbound to north side and southbound to south side to eliminate conflict points.
 Also consider separated single or dual rights from Eaton to northbound Chain Bridge to allow overlap right turns.

-MLD almost 2 years ago
+MLD over 2 years ago